-There is an important distinction between when you delete data from your Android device versus when you permanently delete the data.
+There is an important difference between when you delete data from your Android device versus when you secure delete the data.
 When you delete private data or private apps from your phone, they’re still in your free space until that part of your storage is overwritten by something else.
 Seeing as you don’t know when that will happen, you can ensure that this isn’t recovered by someone else by shredding the free space.

 Shredding the free space is a way to permanently delete the data on Android and is often done by people before they dispose of their phone.
 Of course, you may have reasons of your own for wanting to permanently delete data or apps you consider private, even if you aren’t planning on replacing your phone.
 So, when you want to wipe the private data on your phone without doing a factory reset, this is the way to do it.

 In order to permanently delete the data on your Android device, follow these instructions.

 How to Delete data, then Permanently Delete to wipe data before selling

 Very Important Step.
 If you’re doing this before selling your phone, make a note of the Google Account (gmail address) and the Google Account password on the device before continuing.
 You’ll need this when you move ShredIt – Android to your new Android device.
 (For Android Help, see Technical Notes after these instructions.)

 - Delete Apps.

 Delete the Private Apps from your Android device.
 If an app cannot be deleted, then clear its data and its cache.
 (For Android Help, see Technical Notes after these instructions.)

 Delete the Private Data from your Android device.
 Review your data files (My Files > Internal Storage), looking for ones you’re specifically concerned about and delete them.
 (For Android Help, see Technical Notes after these instructions.)

 - Configure.
 (Optional)